garden-io/garden/docs/reference/commands.md

 **Delete secrets.**

 Delete secrets in Garden Cloud.
-You will nee the IDs of the secrets you want to delete, which you which you can get from the `garden cloud secrets list` command.
+You will need the IDs of the secrets you want to delete, which you which you can get from the `garden cloud secrets list` command.

 Examples:
-    garden cloud secrets delete 1,2,3   # delete secrets with IDs 1,2, and 3.
+    garden cloud secrets delete <ID 1>,<ID 2>,<ID 3>   # delete three secrets with the given IDs.

 #### Usage